Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Should You Go Multi-Cal?

-The NFA (National Firearms Act) is annoying and encompasses a $200 tax stamp (which thankfully hasn’t changed since it started).
+The NFA (National Firearms Act) adds hurdles to jump through before you can own your suppressor and adds a $200 tax stamp (which thankfully hasn’t changed since it started) to your bill.

-If you were thinking of a dedicated 9mm suppressor…you might want to rethink again.
+If you were thinking of a dedicated 9mm suppressor…you might want to think again.

 9mm vs .45 ACP